jocosocial/twitarr/rest_documentation.md

 ### POST /api/v2/admin/user/:username

-Allows an admin to edit a user's public profile fields.
+Allows a priviliged user to edit a user's public profile fields.
 All fields in the JSON request body are optional - only present fields will be updated.

 #### Requires
-* logged in as admin.
+* logged in as moderator, tho, or admin.
     * Accepts: key query parameter

 #### JSON Request Body